onixary/ssc_wiki_en/docs/mod_content/mod_config.md

       Enabled by default.
 Set to false to use the legacy version of the book pages

       Note: Legacy version requires owo-lib mod to function properly

+- `curseMoonPhase = [1, 5]`

+      Configure the moon phases when the Cursed Moon event takes effect, with a value range of 0-7.
+Default value is moon phase 1 and moon phase 5.

+      When the values in the array are cleared, i.e., configured as "curseMoonPhase = []", the Cursed Moon event will be disabled.

+      This is useful for creating modpacks that focus on a specific form.